A Few Interesting Problems

 Given

-Maria’s father kept an envelope with some money on the table to 10.buy books and went to office.
+Maria’s father kept an envelope with some money on the table for 10.buy books and go to the office.

 Maria returned home and saw that 98 is written on the envelope.
-So she went to the book shop and bought a book priced Rs.
+So she went to the bookshop and bought a book priced at Rs.
 92.

-Maria’s father had written 86 on the envelope but Maria had seen the envelope in opposite direction.
+Maria’s father had written 86 on the envelope but Maria had seen the envelope in othe pposite direction.